Henry Hugh Gordon Stoker: Second World War

 In 1939, at the outbreak of the Second World War, Stoker was recalled to service in the Royal Navy.
-He was given the rank of acting captain and was Chief of Staff to Rear-Admiral Richard Matthew King, commander at Belfast-based HMS Caroline.
+He was given the rank of acting captain and was chief of staff to Rear-Admiral Richard Matthew King, commander at Belfast-based HMS Caroline.
 In August 1940, Stoker was given command of HMS Minos, an onshore base at the Port of Lowestoft.

-In July 1942, Stoker was assigned as a Public Relations Officer with the Admiralty Press Division.
+In July 1942, Stoker was assigned as a public relations officer with the Admiralty Press Division.
 In April 1944, he was a staff officer with the Supreme Headquarters Allied Expeditionary Force but after the Normandy landings, he returned to his previous role in the Admiralty.
 Stoker again retired from the Navy with the rank of captain in late 1945.

 Sporting career

 Stoker was an avid sportsman who as a schoolboy was proficient at tennis and rugby.
 He volunteered to serve on RAN’s submarine after hearing a false rumour of sponsorship to play polo in Sydney, Australia.

 Competing under the name Hew Stoker, he entered the 1920 Wimbledon Championships, losing in the first round to former finalist and doubles champion Major Josiah George Ritchie.
 In the following year's Wimbledon Championship, Stoker reached the third round, beating L. Andrews in the first and Arthur Wallis Myers in the second, losing to eventual finalist Manuel Alonso Areizaga.
 The 1922 at Wimbledon, Stoker defeated Sydney Watts in the first round but lost to Cecil Tindell-Green in the second.
 Stoker again made the second round at the 1923 Wimbledon Championships, beating Alexander Blair and losing to H.A.
 Carless.
-Stocker made the second round in 1924, winning against Brian Helmore and losing to Sydney Montague Jacob.
+Stoker made the second round in 1924, winning against Brian Helmore and losing to Sydney Montague Jacob.
 In 1925 Wimbledon Championships Stoker lost in the first round to John Pennycuick.
 Stoker's final entry to Wimbledon came in 1927, when he lost his first-round match against William Powell.

 Stoker continued his involvement in sport; he served as president of the Royal Navy Lawn Tennis Association between 1953 and 1963.
 In 1962, at the age of 77, he became Croquet Singles Champion of Ireland.